 Once a campaign is active there are two options for viewing the campaign details and results:

 - High-level overview – In the Campaigns center, the campaign card displays the total audience for the campaign.
-To expand the card and view campaign details, selecting View metrics .
+To expand the card and view campaign details, select View metrics .
 Note, background update campaigns do not track default or custom metrics, so the expanded view only shows the campaign details.

 - Detailed report – On the builder page for a specific campaign, to view the detailed campaign report, select View Report.